 If you are age 65 or over, please apply for Medicare Part B (Medical Insurance) at your nearest Social Security Office two to three months before your date of retirement.
 The Social Security Office may give you a form to be completed by your employer to verify your retirement and your medical insurance status.
-Please mail or fax this form to Total Compensation & Wellness.
+Please mail or fax this form to the department of Benefits & Wellness.
 If we have a copy of your letter of retirement at the time we receive your form, we will be happy to complete the form for you and return it to you for delivery to your nearest Social Security Office.
 Please remember to send or fax us a copy of your Medicare card showing Hospital Insurance and Medical Insurance when you receive it.
 We need a copy of your Medicare card to properly invoice you.

 Once you have Medicare, please remember that Medicare will be your primary insurance and your coverage through Wayne State University will be secondary.
 For services the first month after your date of retirement, you will want to show both your Medicare and your medical insurance card to your health care providers.
 It will make a difference in how they submit your claims.

 If You are Already Retired

 If you are already retired and turning age 65, we provide you with an opportunity to re-evaluate your university medical insurance coverage.
 You may change to any of the other university medical insurance plans.
 If you choose to enroll in Blue Cross Blue Shield, Blue Care Network, Health Alliance Plan or DMC Care, please complete the enrollment form found in the Retiree/LTD/Surviving Spouse Benefits Handbook.
 If you choose to enroll in HAP Senior Plus, please complete the HAP Senior Plus enrollment form on page 45 of the handbook.
 Once completed, your enrollment form must be returned to our office.
 Your new coverage will become effective on the first of the month of your 65th birthday.
 Please be sure to also provide us with a copy of your Medicare card.